 - Someone who will help you run the numbers in a straight forward fashion.
 For example, we put together a spreadsheet that will show you whether our offer is more advantageous to you than trying to pay for repairs or offer credits to potential homeowners.

-- An offer that is delivered to you within 24 hours.
+- An all-cash offer that is delivered to you within 24 hours.

 - The ability to close in as little as three days if you wish.

 - A cash sale that puts guaranteed money into your hands.